imarc/handbook/frontend.markdown

 > add a `maximum-scale` value to prevent this zooming, which has the
 > sometimes-**unwanted side effect of preventing users from zooming in**.

-Another option iMarc has discussed is employing JavaScript to solve iPhone’s re-orientation issue.
+Another option Imarc has discussed is employing JavaScript to solve iPhone’s re-orientation issue.

 ### Media Queries

-Meida queries is a CSS3 technology allowing scope limitation of styles based on a feature such as width, aspect ratio, pixel density, and more. iMarc primarily uses media queries to serve different styles to mobile and tablet devices.
+Meida queries is a CSS3 technology allowing scope limitation of styles based on a feature such as width, aspect ratio, pixel density, and more.
+Imarc primarily uses media queries to serve different styles to mobile and tablet devices.

 All media queries can reside in a site’s main stylesheet.